 Please help us keep the countryside a safe, healthy and enjoyable place for you and your dog, other visitors, wildlife and livestock:

-- Always keep your dog in sight and under control - use a lead if requested
+- Keep your dog in sight and under control - use a lead if requested

-- Never let your dog chase wildlife or farm animals
+- Don't let your dog chase wildlife or farm animals

-- Observe local notices when you’re out and about.
-There may be restrictions in woodland or on farmland at sensitive times of year, like in spring, during the lambing season, and between the beginning of March and the end of July when ground-nesting birds are on eggs or raising their young
+- Watch out for local notices.
+There may be restrictions in woodland or farmland at sensitive times of year, during the lambing season, or between March and the end of July when ground-nesting birds are on eggs or raising their young

-Different restrictions apply at each of our places and at different times of year, so please check before you visit exactly where you and your four-legged friend can roam.
+Different restrictions apply at each place and at different times of year, so please check before you visit exactly where you and your four-legged friend can roam.

-There's nothing like taking in the outdoors on a good walk with your dog.
-You can find plenty of walks on our walking map, here's some specifically for you and your pooch:
+You can find plenty of walks on our walking map, but here's some specifically for you and your dog:

 - Downs Banks dog walk, Staffordshire